PauseAI/pauseai-website/src/posts/dangerous-capabilities.md

 In fact, it can give us a false impression of safety, because we could think that we're safe until we reach AGI.
 Even if an AI can not make a cup of coffee, it could still be dangerous.
 What matters is _which capabilities an AI has_.

+In this article, we'll dive into various dangerous capabilities, and what we can do to prevent them from actually harming us.

 ## Which capabilities can be dangerous?